umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/tutorial-videos.md

 You can download the starter code and follow along [here](https://github.com/umass-compsci-220/public-materials/raw/main/homework/00-environment-setup.zip).

-Once you are done, you can submit the `Environment Test` submission on gradescope.
+Once you are done, you can submit to the `Environment Test` submission on gradescope.